When should I get life insurance?

 Will my age affect my life insurance?

 Age is certainly a factor when life insurance companies underwrite a policy.
 Simply put, our chances of dying increase as we age.
 Therefore, given the greater likelihood of a claim, it follows that life insurance premiums rise as we get older.
 However, it’s not just age that can affect life insurance costs.
-Other factors include, but is not limited to:

 What is the best age to get life insurance?

 In truth, as long as you’re over 18 years-old, there is no ‘best age’ age to get life insurance.
 Life insurance is generally more expensive the longer you leave it - so, if you need cover, waiting can mean premiums are more expensive when you buy.
 Because, if you have financial dependents and you wish to take out life insurance, doing so when you're younger and more likely to be in better health, means that you'll have lower, more affordable premiums for the length of your policy.
 Regardless of age, many people get life insurance when other people depend on their money; for example, when they buy a property with a partner, get married or have children.
+Take a look at the types of life insurance we offer.

 What is the maximum age for life insurance?